SAP-archive/cloud-sdk-ios-samples/flows-multiuser/README.md

 # Steps required to support multiple users

+This app already shows the working end-state of a multi-user enabled app.
+Here we describe the required changes and enhancements for that in more detail.

 ## Create a new onboardingID manager

 Create a new Swift class named `MultiUserOnboardingIDManager` and implement the `OnboardingIDManaging` protocol with a simple implementation first: stores the id, returns with `.onboard` when it is asked in `flowToStart`...
 To make it more realistic we introduce a `User` type which contains a `name` and the `onboardingID`.
 This will be managed by the `MultiUserOnboardingIDManager`.
 Auto-implement the Codable protocol to ease the persistatition and restoration.
 Declare a variable `coder` and assign the `PlistCoder` from `SAPFoundation`.
 This will be used to run the Codable protocol.
 Also declare an error type used to signal any problem.